Reverse Auctions for CCS at Waste Incineration Plants in Norway

 Project description

-Carbon Limits conducted a comprehensive analysis to determine how a series of reverse auctions for CCS support could be designed to ensure fair access for waste incineration plants.
-The project involved reviewing auction models and their key design elements, analyzing case studies from several European countries, and assessing the implications of EU state aid guidelines.
-The team also interviewed stakeholders in Norway and abroad to gather practical insights.
+Carbon Limits conducts a comprehensive analysis to determine how a series of reverse auctions for CCS support could be designed to ensure fair access for waste incineration plants.
+The project involves reviewing auction models and their key design elements, analyzing case studies from several European countries, and assessing the implications of EU state aid guidelines.
+The team also interviews stakeholders in Norway and abroad to gather practical insights.

-The final output was a detailed report that presented recommendations for the design of future support schemes.
-The report outlined considerations such as auction structure, evaluation criteria, sector-specific challenges, and the importance of state coordination for CO₂ transport and storage infrastructure.
-The findings were intended to guide policymakers and support the development of effective and equitable funding mechanisms for CCS in the Norwegian waste sector.
+The final output is a detailed report that presented recommendations for the design of future support schemes.
+The report outlines considerations such as auction structure, evaluation criteria, sector-specific challenges, and the importance of state coordination for CO₂ transport and storage infrastructure.
+The findings are intended to guide policymakers and support the development of effective and equitable funding mechanisms for CCS in the Norwegian waste sector.

-The report was also published on KAN's website and can be found here.
+The report is published on KAN's website and can be found here.

 Clients